 The beerhouse was subsequently occupied by Thomas Brown who makes an appearance in the Post Office Directory of 1855 as a ‘beer retailer, Bath Street’.

-And again, in 1858, the Ilkeston News advertised for sale this “dwelling house occupied as a beerhouse and called the Poplar Tavern, in the occupation of Thomas Brown”.
+Again, in 1858, the Ilkeston News advertised for sale this “dwelling house occupied as a beerhouse and called the Poplar Tavern, in the occupation of Thomas Brown”.
 This source is the earliest I have discovered to use that name of the Inn explicitly, although, as you can see from the description of its previous owners, it could be linked to the spirit/brewery trade as early as 1844 ?

 The Ebbern Family at the Poplar Inn 1851-1865

 “Mrs. Ebbern, the landlady had two sons, and two daughters.”
 Once more she is undercounting.

 A daughter of William Burgin-Richardson — framework knitter and one-time victualler at the Boatswain tavern — and Elizabeth (nee Attenborough), Marina Burgin-Richardson had married West Hallam farmer Francis Ebbern in September 1835, and then had lived in that village until the death of her husband in 1856.

 Francis had bought the land and premises in this area of Bath Street in 1851 from James Potter, coal agent and farmer.